SensibilityTestbed/instructions/seash_intro.md

-# An Introduction to `seash`, the Experiment Management Tool
+# An Introduction to `seash`, the Experiment Manager

-`seash` is Sensibility Testbed's experiment management tool.
+`seash` is Sensibility Testbed's experiment manager.
 It is a Python 2 program that runs on your desktop or laptop, and uses cryptographic keys to access the customized Sensibility Testbed app installed on your Android smartphone or tablet.